jkasaudhan/angular_4_aot_with_component_factory_resolver/README.md

 # angular_4_aot_with_component_factory_resolver
 This is a project to test Ahead Of Time (AOT) compilation with angular's ComponentFactoryResolver

-## How to run this project with AOT enbaled?
+## How to run this project with AOT enabled?
 - npm run build:aot
 - npm run serve